Remuneration to the members of the board of directors

 Variable cash remuneration

-Variable cash remuneration shall be awarded upon satisfaction of certain criteria (for further information see Criteria for awarding variable cash remuneration, etc.).
-Such variable cash remuneration may amount to no more than the aggregate of twelve fixed monthly salaries.
+Variable cash remuneration, which may compromise of annual variable cash remuneration and long-term variable cash remuneration, shall be awarded upon satisfaction of certain criteria (for further information see Criteria for variable cash remuneration).

 For the CEO, pension benefits shall be premium defined and shall not amount to more than 35 percent of the remuneration which entitles pension (fixed and variable cash remuneration).
 For other executives which fall within the ITP-plan, pension benefits shall correspond to what applies according to the ITP-plan.
 For other executives, pension benefits shall not amount to more than 25 percent of the remuneration which entitles pension (fixed and variable cash remuneration).